What Will Happen If You Are Charged with Violating a Criminal Protective Order Related to a Domestic Violence Case?

 Experienced legal representation is crucial to maximizing the chances of a successful outcome in your case.

-So, if you're looking for the best, you want to make sure moving forward that you do all of the right things related to our criminal case.
-You want to stay out of prison; you want to protect your record; you've come to the right place.
+So, if you're looking for the best, you want to make sure that you do all of the right things related to our criminal case moving forward.
+If you want to stay out of prison and protect your record, you've come to the right place.

 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
 I've handled thousands of criminal protective order related cases.